Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-7 Trees, Flowers, or Condolences have been shared with support of Jay's family - View on Tribute Wall
+6 Trees, Flowers, or Condolences have been shared with support of Fred's family - View on Tribute Wall

-In keeping with his wishes, cremation has taken place, and a graveside service will be held on Saturday, October 28, 2023 at 11:00 a.m. at the Forest Grove Cemetery, 8270 Cemetery Pike, Plain City, OH 43064.
+In keeping with his wishes, cremation has taken place, and a Celebration of Life will be held at the convenience of the family.